AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 the current hero can potentially inflict is displayed at the bottom of the screen.
 The total damage potential of a monster may change as it finds and picks up new weapons.
-Heroes and monsters running into one another (with the Shift key) do not inflict damage, but change places.
+Heroes and monsters running into one another (with the `SHIFT` key) do not inflict damage, but change places.
 This gives the opponent a free blow, but can improve the tactical situation or aid escape.

 Throwing weapons at targets wounds them, consuming the weapon in the process.
-You may throw any object in your possession (press '?' to choose an object and press it again for a non-standard choice) or on the floor (press '-').
+You may throw any object in your possession (press `?` to choose an object and press it again for a non-standard choice) or on the floor (press `-`).
 Only objects of a few kinds inflict any damage.
 Whenever the monster's or hero's hit points reach zero, the combatant dies.
 When the last hero dies, the game ends.